marcoahv/fundamentals/docs/4 React 18/16 parent and child  communication.md

 let me help you understand better with an example

-- i'm going to create a new file called parentComponent.js
+- i'm going to create a new file called `ParentComponent.js`

-within the file i'm going to define a new function component
+within the file i'm going to define a new function component:

-- export const parent component is equal to an arrow function

 ```js
 export const ParentComponent = () => {}